Program Policies VIKING WRESTLING CONTRACT 2024/25

 · Truancy

-There is no reason for student athletes to be tardy or act up in class.
-Our first role is to gain an education, sports is the reward of doing a good job in the classroom.
+TARDIES/CLASS There is no reason for student athletes to be tardy or act up in class.
+Our first role is to gain an education, and sports are the reward for doing a good job in the classroom.
 If you are tardy to class, there will be a conditioning consequence, as well as anything the teacher wants to assign.
-We will not be a distraction to the class; we will become a leader of learning in each and every class we are in.
+We will not be a distraction to the class; we will become a leader of learning in every class we are in.
 The first two weeks of the season, each athlete will take grade checks around.
 Those who are below the participation requirements of a D will continue to take grade checks around until they have satisfied the requirements to participate on this team.

-If you are tardy to practice you will have twelve Vikings after practice.
-If you have three tardies in a week you will not participate that week.
-If you are absent from practice you will have to make up conditioning when you are back.
-Unexcused absents, you will not participate that week.
-Excessed absents will be by the head coach only, and only if notified one day before the known absence, if notified after it will be unexcused.
+TARDIES/ABSENT PRACTICE.
+You are tardy to practice; you will have twelve Vikings after practice.
+If you have three tardies in a week, you will not participate that week.
+If you are absent from practice, you will have to make up conditioning when you are back.
+For unexcused absences, you will not participate that week.
+Excessive absences will be handled by the head coach only, and only if notified one day before the known absence; if notified after, it will be unexcused.

 The student athlete is expected to keep all equipment clean and/or in good repair.
 It is important to maintain the good condition of the equipment for the athlete’s safety.

-ALL EQUIPMENT/UNIFORMS MUST BE RETURNED CLEAN AND IN GOOD REPAIR BY THE END OF THE STUDENTS SEASON, AS WELL AS THAT NIGHT OF COMPETETION.
+ALL EQUIPMENT/UNIFORMS MUST BE RETURNED CLEAN AND IN GOOD REPAIR BY THE END OF THE STUDENT'S SEASON, AS WELL AS THAT NIGHT OF COMPETITION.

 The student athlete is financially responsible for all equipment issued.
 Should he/she fail to return issued items(s), the athlete must reimburse the school for the reimbursement cost.